gurhub/surmagic/README.md

 xcodebuild -target "${PROJECT_NAME}" -configuration ${CONFIGURATION} -sdk iphonesimulator ONLY_ACTIVE_ARCH=NO BUILD_DIR="${BUILD_DIR}" BUILD_ROOT="${BUILD_ROOT}" -UseModernBuildSystem=NO clean build
 ```

+# Demo Project

+* Demo workspace includes 2 projects:
+  * A Framework project named **fat**, that written in Objective-C 🤯
+  * A Demo project named **demo**, that written in Swift 5 and uses [SwiftUI](https://developer.apple.com/xcode/swiftui/) 🥳
+* The demo project uses the fat framework in it
+* For more details please download and check the demo project.

+# How to add in your Framework Project

+As you can see in the demo project, noting is complicated. 🤓

 ## STEP 1: Add a new scheme

 **Warning:** This step is **not mandatory**.
 You can directly add in your current sheme. **But** I found a it's little bit risky for newbies.